 |

 With a bit of luck and a lot of elbow grease, the directors of both groups - Cynthia Peltier of the CommUnity Zone and Ellen Ruby of the Downtown Partnership - found the perfect place.
 In February of 2022, they joined forces at 328 Market Street to form the Community Partnerships building.
 In the months that have followed, this space has slowly but surely grown toward our goal of forming a central hub for all things Lewisburg, with office space for both our organizations, a central room with a stage and seating for all sorts of events, and a window front and hallway space for posters and brochures.
 It's even an official satellite office of the Visitor's Bureau!
+We are also ADA compliant so no worries about entering our space.

 |